- Early Bird-Bent Branderup clinic SEAT LEGS HAND

 The Academic Ladder

 - Step 1: groundwork - the horse is getting used to the cavesson, bending shape and posture, and stepping forward with the hindleg to carry more of its weight.
 The philosophy is to build up the horse to know itself first before the rider is on its back.
-During this education time, the man becomes more aware of body position and sees the horse deeper of soul and body.
+During this education time, the man becomes more aware of body position and sees the horse deeper in soul and body.
 The relationship is becoming more profound.

-- Step 3: starting to ride- horse learns to find balance under the rider, still supported by the lunger while being introduced to the aids of the rider.
+- Step 3: starting to ride- horse learns to find balance under the rider, still supported by the lunger while being introduced to the Aids of the rider.
 Primary aid: The seat.
 Secondary aids: legs and hand

 - Step 3 from the ground can be handwork that refines the understanding of the hand, and long rain/cross-ower is fine-tuning the knowledge of the aids from a position closer to the hindquarter of the horse.